-At the same time, in the case of Financial Instruments Intermediary Service Providers, supervision must be made in the following manner so that the sound and proper implementation of operations of the Financial Instruments Intermediary Service Providers are basically ensured through the Entrusting Financial Instruments Business Operators, etc. However, if the supervisory authorities must directly guide and supervise Financial Instruments Intermediary Service Providers in the case where Financial Instruments Intermediary Service Providers or the case where specific Financial Instruments Intermediary Service Providers authorities need to pay attention to the reduction of their administrative burdens in full consideration of their size and attribution.
+At the same time, in the case of Financial Instruments Intermediary Service Providers, supervision must be made in the following manner so that the sound and proper implementation of operations of the Financial Instruments Intermediary Service Providers are basically ensured through the Entrusting Financial Instruments Business Operators, etc. However, if the supervisory authorities must directly guide and supervise Financial Instruments Intermediary Service Providers in the case where Financial Instruments Intermediary Service Providers have their own problems or the case where specific Financial Instruments Intermediary Service Providers have common problems, the supervisory authorities need to pay attention to the reduction of their administrative burdens in full consideration of their size and attribution.